JohnsonChen-id/FantasyStockMarket/README.md

 # Fantasy Stock Market

-## Created by Johnson Chen
+## Created by Johnson Chen for "CPSC 210, Software Construction"

-An **idealized** stock market game, where user could buy in & sell different stocks, try to become the next millionaire, well, on *this* PC only.
+An **idealized** stock market game using Java and IntelliJ IDEA, where user could buy in & sell different stocks, try to become the next millionaire, well, on *this* PC only.
 This is created as a mini game all can play and enjoy the bid of luck!

 This project is out of specific interest to me as stock, just like the bank, and many other systems we human created for the purpose of capital-raising from the public to where capital is needed the most, and the rate of return balanced with the risk.
 By building the game from ground up (which is definitely not simulating the reality), this could earn me more insight into the world of chances and challenges.